charlyporcher/My_Website/content/authors/admin/_index.md

 <br/>
 Welcome!

+I am an economist with research interests in economic geography, urban and migration economics.
-I am a Ph.D. candidate in Economics at Princeton University.

-I will be the International Economics Postdoctoral Fellow at Dartmouth College starting in Fall 2020.
+I am a Postdoctoral Fellow in International Economics at Dartmouth College for the 2020-2021 academic year.

-In July 2021 I will be joining Georgetown University's McDonough School of Business as an Assistant Professor of Economics.
+In July 2021, I will be joining Georgetown University's McDonough School of Business as an Assistant Professor of Economics.

-My research interests include economic geography, migration economics and industrial organization.

-{{% staticref "files/cv.pdf" %}}Download my CV{{% /staticref %}}

-{{% staticref "files/jmp.pdf" %}}Download my Job Market Paper{{% /staticref %}}
+I received a PhD in Economics from Princeton University.
+You can find my CV {{% staticref "files/cv.pdf" %}}here{{% /staticref %}}.